Mount Tomah Botanic Garden Blue Mountains from the lookout

 Lincoln Rock

-Lincoln Rock, aka flat rock, is a great spot for a sunset picnic.
+Lincoln Rock, also known as flat rock, is a great spot for a sunset picnic.
 However you are unlikely to have it to yourself.
 This area became Instafamous in recent years so usually draws a crowd on weekends.

 It’s an incredible view, to be sure, but its increasing popularity somewhat lessens its appeal.
 Looking out over the Kings Tableland, the vista seems to go forever.